-Date:... / ... /20....

-The Principal, Government Polytechinc, Mumbai, Kherwadi, Bandra (E),

-Mumbai 400 051.

-Subject: Joining report for the Inplant training

-Reference:

-Respected Madam / Sir,

-Wit n reference to above subject, myself Mr./Ms 5 , stud lent of Go vt.
-Polyte echr nic Mumbai, T hird /second yea r EC, Enrol ment number , join ed for th ne In nplant Trainin g at (name of organization) on (date ).

-I assure that, during complete training period, I will follow the rules and regulation of the said organization.

-Thanking you.

-Yours obediently

-(Signature of Student)

-Signature of the Officer (Industry) Seal of the Organization

-\ This copy should be retained in this report for information.
+Date: / /2 20 To, The Principal, Government Polytechinc, Mumbai, Kherwadi, Bandra (E), Mumbai 400 051.
+Subject: Joining report for the Inplant training Reference: Respected Madam / Sir, With reference to above subject, myself Mr./Ms /second year EC, Enrolment number, joined for the Inplant zation) on I assure that, during complete training period, I will follow the rules and rethe said organization. gulation of Thanking you.
+Yours obe diently (Signature of Student) Signature of the Officer (Industry) Seal of the Organization This copy should be retained in this report for information.